cosmos/gaia/CONTRIBUTING.md

 - State-machine breaking changes will result in an increase of the major version X (X.y.z).
 - API breaking changes will result in an increase of the minor version Y (x.Y.z | x > 0).
-- All other changes will result in an increase of the patch version Z (x.x.Z | x > 0).
+- All other changes will result in an increase of the patch version Z (x.y.Z | x > 0).

 ### PR Targeting